The Bankrate promise

 - The car loan settlement process may help you dodge worse credit damage if it helps you avoid multiple missed payments or repossession.

 Settling a car loan is a difficult decision to make.
 It affects your credit score and may harm your ability to get another loan or open a new line of credit.
 Most people want to avoid an auto lending settlement.
 But sometimes, there is no other viable option.

-Settling a car loan requires working with a car dealer as a liaison between you and the lender.
-They can often negotiate a lump sum payment that is less than the full car loan if you pay by a certain date.
+Settling a car loan requires connecting with your lender directly and finding a solution.
+Often you will negotiate a lump sum payment that is less than the full car loan if you pay by a certain date.

-Before making this decision, it’s important to understand the pros and cons for your long-term credit history and financial goals, plus your current financial situation, when deciding what to do.
+Before making this decision, it’s important to understand the pros and cons for your long-term credit history and financial goals, plus your current financial situation.

 Settling a car loan will lower your credit score

 When you settle a car loan, the immediate impact on your credit score is negative.
 Your credit score will go down, but the amount it drops varies.
 Generally, the higher your score is at the start, the more it will go down if you settle your loan.

 A settled account will remain on your credit report as a derogatory mark for seven years after the original delinquency date.

 In addition to the derogatory mark, eliminating the auto loan affects your FICO score in other ways, too.
 Credit mix and length of credit history make up 10 and 15 percent of your score, respectively.
 Settling your loan changes the average length of your credit history and, unless you have another auto loan, it will reduce number of credit types in your credit mix.